-Christies Care trains all carers to use a hoist alone where safe practice allows, making our clients lives easier and more independent.
-We also train all carers to assist with personal care and helping with medication as well as cooking, cleaning and other housekeeping tasks.
+Christies Care trains all carers to use a hoist alone, where safe practice allows, making our clients lives easier and more independent.
+We also train all carers to assist with personal care and medication as well as cooking, cleaning and other housekeeping tasks.

 Physical Injury Care: Client case study

 In July 2000 I had an accident that left me paralysed from the neck down and requiring 24-hour care.
 Unfortunately, in 2002 my marriage subsequently broke down and I was forced to move to a new home and require a 24-hour carer, both at the same time, neither of which I wanted.
 All this was happening while I was still trying to come to terms with my accident plus now the additional heartache of the breakup of my marriage.